kjanat/notso-saas/.devcontainer/README.md

 ## Security Notes

 - Default passwords are for development only
-- The container runs as non-root user (vscode)
+- The container runs as non-root user (notso-user)
 - Secrets in `.env.local` are gitignored
 - Network isolation between services